anubhavsrivastava/react-selffocus-element/README.md

         render(){
             return (
                 <SelfFocus>
-                    This will only be content that will be focussed on component mount.
+                    This will only be content that will be focused on component mount.
                 </SelfFocus>
             )
         }
         ...

     This is render `div`(by default) tag with autofocus.
-This element will also be focusable by default.
+This element will also be focus-able by default.

     `Rendered DOM`

-        <div tabindex="0" >This will only be content that will be focussed on component mount.</div>
+        <div tabindex="0" >This will only be content that will be focused on component mount.</div>

 2. With Custom Tag and TabIndex